ggbaker/personalSite/content/authors/admin/_index.md

 #- Visitors
 ---

-I am currently a dissertator in the Department of Economics at the University of Wisconsin-Madison.
-I am a theorist interested in information economics.
+I'm a dissertator in the Department of Economics at the University of Wisconsin-Madison.
+I'm an economic theorist interested in information economics and decision theory.
+My current research studies the demand and valuation of information.

+I am currently on the job market and will be available for remote interviews by whichever method (Skype, Zoom, Discord, etc.) works best for you.